drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		label: <full>,
 	)

-	The implemenation of the parallel point insertion algorithm relies on two steps, preparation of points to be inserted and the insertion of points.
+	The implementation of the parallel point insertion algorithm relies on two steps, preparation of points to be inserted and the insertion of points.
 If only the point insertion procedure is performed we also need to update point locations which is normally done after the flipping operations needed.

-	The preparation step ivolves a handful of checks or verifications to find out which point should be inserted into each triangle.
+	The preparation step involves a handful of checks or verifications to find out which point should be inserted into each triangle.
 In this algorithm we wish to find the most suitable point for each triangle to have inserted into it.
 We do this by finding out which point, which is not yet inserted into the triangulation lies in which triangle.
 The point closest to the circumcenter of the triangle is chosen to be inserted.
 Two